FREQUENTLY ASKED QUESTIONS

 Divine Savior School opened in summer of 2020 and is currently serving students from 3 years of age through seniors in high school.

 What does education look like at DSS?

-What services will Divine Savior School (DSS) provide?
+What does a Divine Savior School Diploma reflect?

 How does DSS support the families of our students?

 We seek to serve not only the students of DSS, but the families of our students.
-On-site counseling and education, as well as home therapy will be available to provide support beyond the classroom.
+On-site counseling and education, as well as devotional groups and worship services will be provided.

 Dr. John Althoff, School Director